• XARAGUA

 “The stone the builders rejected has become the cornerstone.”

-For him, the black rural peasant, de-Christianized by the colonial Church and disempowered by the Mulatto elite, was the rejected stone.
+For him, the black indigenous rural peasant, de-Christianized by the colonial Church and disempowered by the Mulatto elite, was the rejected stone.

 Duvalier’s early writings position this figure as the bearer of national legitimacy.